History of the Jews in Egypt: Since 1919

 “All Jews were potential Zionists [and] ... anyhow all Zionists were Communists".
 On 24 November 1947, the head of the Egyptian delegation to the UN General Assembly, Muhammad Hussein Heykal Pasha, said that "the lives of 1,000,000 Jews in Moslem countries would be jeopardized by the establishment of a Jewish state."
-On 24 November 1947, Dr. Heykal Pasha said: "if the U.N. decide to amputate a part of Palestine in order to establish a Jewish state ...
-Jewish blood will necessarily be shed elsewhere in the Arab world ... to place in certain and serious danger a million Jews."
-Mahmud Bey Fawzi (Egypt) said: "Imposed partition was sure to result in bloodshed in Palestine and in the rest of the Arab world".
+Heykal Pasha continued: "if the United Nations decides to amputate a part of Palestine in order to establish a Jewish state, no force on earth could prevent blood from flowing there ... one such bloodshed has commenced, no force on earth can confine it to the borders of Palestine itself.
+If Arab blood is shed in Palestine, Jewish blood will necessarily be shed elsewhere in the Arab world despite all the sincere efforts of the governments concerned to prevent such reprisals to place in certain and serious danger a million Jews."Mahmud Bey Fawzi said: "Imposed partition was sure to result in bloodshed in Palestine and in the rest of the Arab world".
+Hasan al-Banna said on August 1st, 1948 "If the Jewish state becomes a fact, and this is realized by the Arab peoples, they will drive the Jews who live in their midst into the sea ...
+We sympathize with the homeless Jews but it is not humane that they should be settled where they render homeless other people who have been settled for thousands of years".